 Some Applications of Dual-camera Setup on Smartphones

-Back in 2011, when 3D was growing as a thing, LG Optimus 3D and HTC Evo 3D were launched with dual-camera setup capable of bringing 3D sensation on the videos and photos captured.
+Back in 2011, when 3D was growing as a thing, LG Optimus 3D and HTC Evo 3D came with dual-camera setup capable of bringing 3D sensation on the videos and photos captured.
 Both the smartphones were the same technique used by the regular 3D cameras.
 The basic principle underlying the technique is to use the different perspective of dual-camera and create a sense of depth on images.
 When the subject information (primary camera) and depth information (secondary camera) blends into a single image/video, the 3D output can be obtained.

 2. Depth Sensing